 There is one other voice I'd like to add to the picture of Joseph we're painting.
-The Presbyterian poet Ann Weems, also invites us to see a more complete picture of Joseph in her poem

-"Getting to the Front of the Stable."
+The Presbyterian poet Ann Weems, also invites us to see a more complete picture of Joseph in her poem "Getting to the Front of the Stable."

 Who put Joseph in the back of the stable?
-Who dressed him in brown, put a staff in his hand, And told him to stand in the back of the crèche background for the magnificent light of the Madonna?
+Who dressed him in brown, put a staff in his hand,

+And told him to stand in the back of the crèche background for the magnificent light of the Madonna?
 God-chosen, this man Joseph was faithful in spite of the gossip in Nazareth, in spite of the danger from Herod.
-This man, Joseph, listened to angels and it was he who named the Child Emmanuel.
+This man.
+Joseph. listened to angels and it was he who named the Child Emmanuel.
 Actually, Joseph probably stood in the doorway guarding the mother and child or greeting shepherds and kings.
 When he wasn't in the doorway, he was probably urging Mary to get some rest, gently covering her with his cloak, assuring her that he would watch the Child.
 Actually, he probably picked the Child up in his arms and walked him in the night, patting him lovingly until he closed his eyes.
 This Christmas, (and this Advent) let us give thanks to God for this man of incredible faith into whose care God placed the Christ Child.
 As a gesture of gratitude, let's put Joseph in the front of the stable where he can guard and greet and cast an occasional glance at this Child who brought us life.

 Getting to the Front of the Stable Weems, Ann, Kneeling in Bethlehem, Louisville: Westminster/John Knox Press, 1980, p.
-50 to quiet faithfulness to our God, going wherever God calls us.
-Joseph invites us to love the people God has put into our lives, even when they are most unexpected.
+50 to quiet faithfulness to our God, going wherever God calls us, even when the change is monumental.

 Joseph shows up in our manger scenes, but doesn't show up much in the Bible, or in Google searches, or in our thoughts I would guess.
-In this season of Advent Joseph invites us
+In this season of Advent Joseph invites us even when they are most unexpected.